alexgo-io/alexlab-doc/product-features/token-swaps/how-to.md

 * **Route:** The exchange route to convert from the base token into the target token.
 In the example we see STX -> ALEX, indicating it is a one-step or direct swap.&#x20;
 * **Liquidity Provider Fee:** The swap fee, which is shared between the ALEX protocol and the Liquidity Providers (LPs).&#x20;
 * **Slippage Tolerance:** The maximum percentage of price movement you'll accept between the time you submit the transaction and its execution.
 The standard slippage tolerance is 4%, but you can select a custom percentage.
-If price movement exceeds the slippage tolerance, the transaction will be canceled.
+If price movement exceeds the slippage tolerance, the transaction will be reverted.
 * **Minimum Received:** The minimum amount of target token you will receive considering the maximum slippage variation.

 <figure><img src="../../.gitbook/assets/token-swaps/3-tx-details.png" alt="" width="375"><figcaption><p>Swap panel with Transaction Details panel expanded.</p></figcaption></figure>